gertscha/dotfiles/neovim/dot-config/nvim/README.md

 # Installation
+This config requires at least Neovim 0.12.
 [Install Neovim](https://github.com/neovim/neovim/blob/master/INSTALL.md).
 Then add the content of this repo in the `nvim` config folder.
 Use `:h $XDG_CONFIG_HOME` for more information or run `:echo stdpath('config')` to get the location.

-The config uses the [lazy.nvim](https://github.com/folke/lazy.nvim) plugin manager by folke.
-Setup should be automatic on first startup but a restart may be required.
+The config uses the Neovims default plugin manager, `vim.pack`.
+Setup is automatic on first startup.

 Be sure to run `:checkhealth` and fix any errors shown.
 The notifications are handled by [snacks.nvim](https://github.com/folke/snacks.nvim), shown in the top right, to view them again use `:Mes` or `:Messages` instead of the default `:mes`/`:messages`.

+In particular installing LSP servers with Mason is not automated.
+Use `:Mason` to install what you need.

 To display some of the icons a nerd-font needs to be available and setup for the terminal.
 Install one and set it up.
 On windows use Windows Terminal (get from